xvno/generator-vuelet/README.md

-# Vuelet -- A simple scaffold fro creating a module in a vue-cli created Vue project.
+# Vuelet --
+A simple scaffold for creating vue modules.